mulcmu/esphome-ge-laundry-uart/README.md

 TODO:

 - Build and test PCB Rev 0.3.
+Add BOM
 - Post STL for enclosure
-- Test dryer sending acknowledge response to packets
 - Add #define or options of some sort to configure header for either washer or dryer.
 - Packets are currently hard coded with address for my appliances.
 Make this configurable with correct checksums.
 - Change repository name to esphome-ge-laundry-uart